 Meanwhile put the poor man’s asaragus shoots on to steam (4-5 minutes).
 Whisk in a tablespoon of the warmed butter, a little at a time, then return the bowl over a gentle heat to cook a little more.
 Remove from the heat again and whisk in another tablespoon of butter.
 Repeat until all the butter is incorporated and you have a texture as thick as mayonnaise.
 Finally, whisk in lemon juice, salt & pepper to taste plus a little warm water from the pan if the mixture is too thick.
 Drizzle over the hogweed shoots & serve as a starter or alongside meat or fish.

-This is a labour of love.
-It is a process to be enjoyed, with a fruity goal in mind - a delicious and versatile sheet of pure fruit which can be used can be stored for months and used as a snack or to flavour many dishes, for example tarts, pies and ice cream.
-Best done when you feel you have the time, preferably with helpers - friends or family.
+Here I share how to store rosehip flesh by making a rosehip fruit leather.
+This is a labour of love - a process to be enjoyed, with a fruity goal in mind.
+The result is a delicious and versatile sheet of pure fruit which can be stored for months and used as a snack or to flavour; tarts, chocolate and ice cream to savoury rosehip crackers.

-Gather rosa rugosa ‘hips’ (the fruit), these plants have naturalised in many places, originally many were planted on sand dunes & shingle beach areas to help stabilise the ground.
-You can also find them on waste ground, or befriend someone who has them growing in their garden - a proportion of your foraged product afterwards is normally gratefully received.
+These plants have naturalised in many places, originally many were planted on sand dunes and shingle beaches to help stabilise the ground.
+Hence one of their names - beach rose.
+You can also find them on waste ground, or in cultivated gardens.
+Several times I've befriended someone who has them growing in their garden.
+I gather their hips in exchange for a proportion of what I make.
+It's always gratefully received.

 Start looking out for hips from late summer & through autumn.
 You could of course wait for after the first frost, at the risk of the birds getting them first.
 Living in Cornwall, with a milder climate & being impatient to utilise these fruits, I normally pick them as soon as possible & freeze them to ‘fake’ the first frost.
 I’m looking for the dark red fruits, not too orange in colour.
 Freezing them also means you can store them until you’re ready to embark on processing them.